pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-07-crossing-to-menorca.md

 The sun set and we prepared for another night.
 The pattern repeated itself: Half an hour before a squall, the wind would slowly turn, and we could turn with it, lifting my spirits.
 We would make it!
 Then it started to rain, the wind shifted and we lost all progress.
 Around 20:00, it became clear we would not make it, not even close.
 The other option was sailing on to Barcelona, but the weather on the way over there looked very bad.
 Tired and dejected, we said: "Screw this, we're motoring the last 50 miles."

 I took the night watch again.
-Vivid dreams about mooring, crashing, hypothermia visited me as I tried to sleep in 30 minute intervals, while Vite & Rêves was battling her way straight into the wind and the waves.
+Vivid dreams about mooring, crashing and hypothermia visited me as I tried to sleep in 30 minute intervals, while Vite & Rêves was battling her way straight into the wind and the waves.
 Every 5 to 10 minutes, she was getting 'donkey-slapped'.
 A huge wave comes up and hits the bottom of the saloon floor, violently rattling everything and everyone in it.
 Not beneficial to one's sleep.

 {{< image src="IMG_7746.jpg" alt="Squalls incoming" ratio="3x2" >}}